Create Document by Envelope ID

 In Nitro, a Document is a file that participants in an eSignature Envelope will read and sign.
 This could be an employment contract, NDA, legal agreement, banking form, or any other file required in your signature workflow.

-The Nitro Sign API accepts documents only in PDF format.
 The Create Document by Envelope ID endpoint supports uploading a single file per request.

 Every document must be part of an Envelope container.
 To upload a document, first Create an Envelope and retain the Envelope ID.